Cincinnati Domestic Violence Attorney

 Defending Against Domestic Violence Charges

-Contact us right away to take action and defend yourself from charges of domestic violence.
+Contact us right away to take action and defend yourself from charges of domestic violence in Ohio.
 We can defend you during a pre-trial investigation and represent you in court if charges are filed.
 When you work with us, our team will work tirelessly to prove that the allegations against you were not founded on facts.

 Proudly serving clients in Cincinnati, Ohio and Southern Ohio, and in Northern, Western & Eastern Kentucky, including Boone County, Kenton County and Campbell County.
 We also serve clients in Southeast Indiana.